kubernetes-sigs/aws-load-balancer-controller/docs/guide/service/nlb.md

 ## Configuration

 By default, Kubernetes Service resources of type `LoadBalancer` get reconciled by the Kubernetes controller built into the `CloudProvider` component of the `kube-controller-manager` or the `cloud-controller-manager`(also known as the in-tree controller).

 In order for the LBC to manage the reconciliation of Kubernetes Service resources of type `LoadBalancer`, you need to offload the reconciliation from the in-tree controller to the LBC, explicitly.

 === "With LoadBalancerClass"
     The LBC supports the `LoadBalancerClass` feature since the [:octicons-tag-24: v2.4.0](https://github.com/kubernetes-sigs/aws-load-balancer-controller/releases/tag/v2.4.0) release for Kubernetes v1.22+ clusters.

     The `LoadBalancerClass` feature provides a `CloudProvider` agnostic way of offloading the reconciliation for Kubernetes Service resources of type `LoadBalancer` to an external controller.

     When you specify the `spec.loadBalancerClass` to be `service.k8s.aws/nlb` on a Kubernetes Service resource of type `LoadBalancer`, the LBC takes charge of reconciliation by provisioning an NLB.

     !!! warning
-        - If you modify a Service resource with matching `spec.loadBalancerClass` by changing its `type` from `LoadBalancer` to anything else, the controller will cleanup the provioned NLB for that Service.
+        - If you modify a Service resource with matching `spec.loadBalancerClass` by changing its `type` from `LoadBalancer` to anything else, the controller will cleanup the provisioned NLB for that Service.

         - If the `spec.loadBalancerClass` is set to a `loadBalancerClass` that isn't recognized by the LBC, it ignores the Service resource, regardless of the `service.beta.kubernetes.io/aws-load-balancer-type` annotation.